 The wonderfully light, crisp topping is super easy to assemble, adds texture, and maintains a nice crispness.

 A bit of cream cheese and plenty of spice

 Our best pumpkin bread delivers hugely on the moistness scale, with a soft tender crumb inside, thanks to the wonderful addition of cream cheese.
 YUM.

-Lastly, we’re not shy with the amount of spice, giving it enough seasonal oomph to call it Pumpkin Spice Bread.
+Lastly, we’re not shy with the amount of spice, giving it plenty of seasonal spice to match the crisp air and fall leaves.

 Breakfast, dessert, or snack?
 Yes, yes, and yes.
 The only problem is that we can’t keep it around long enough.
 Try it and see if you agree 🙂

 These two phrases are often used interchangeably in recipes, and refer to the same thing.
 Both are solid-pack, pure pumpkin.